 Other course-specific policies

-This might include policies on late papers, make-up exams or rewrites, incompletes, and so on.
+This might include policies on late papers, make-up exams, rewrites, or extensions, Incompletes, and so on.

 Course-specific behavioral expectations and classroom rules